aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/jsonlayoutoptions/_index.md

 ```

-Gets and sets the style of the title.
+the style of the title.

 **Returns:**
 [Style](../../com.aspose.cells/style)